 Rashmi continues to tour the country as an ethics speaker, sharing her story to illustrate the ethical perils that can result from a drive to succeed and the blind spots created when we are pursuing our goals.
 She mines her vast legal and business expertise to address ethical issues in business.
 Rashmi tells her powerful story to deliver game-changing messages to universities, law firms, corporate teams, and trade associations around the United States, redefining what it means to be successful in an American culture where success is often obtained by any means necessary.

 “Speaking and sharing my story heals my heart.
 In my soul, I know it is the right thing for me to do.
 We must be vigilant in our pursuit of being ethical.
 Things happen for us, not to us.
-If I can help one person, it will all be worth it.” -Rashmi Airan, Ethics Speaker and Consultant
+If I can help one person, it will all be worth it.” -Rashmi Airan, Ethics Speaker, Consultant, and Advocate

 Rashmi Airan 2017 © All Rights Reserved